Clearlingo Editing and Proofreading

 The New Oxford Style Manual and Fit to Print have these definitions:

 Abbreviation: a short form of a word created by removing the ends of words.
 For example, cent. and assoc.
-(See ‘Punctuation’ below on punctuating abbreviations compared with contractions).
+(See ‘Punctuation’ below on punctuating abbreviations compared to contractions).

 Acronym: an abbreviation created by using the initial letter of several words which are pronounced as a new word.
 For example, PIN, Unesco, Aids, NASA and radar.